 This shows in research in many different ways, including:

-- The higher the income inequality, the less people vote
+- The higher the income inequality, the fewer people vote

 - The more income inequality, the less likely people are to help someone (in experimental settings)